kyma-project/test-infra/docs/prow/prow-jobs.md

 - **Postsubmit** jobs are almost the same as the already defined presubmit jobs, but they run after the PR is merged.
 You can notice the difference in labels, as the postsubmit job uses **preset-build-master** instead of **preset-build-pr**.
 - **Periodic** jobs run automatically at a scheduled time.
 You don't need to modify or merge the PR to trigger them.

 The presubmit and postsubmit jobs for a PR run in random order, and their number for a PR depends on the configuration in the `yaml` file.
-You can check the job status on`https://status.build.kyma-project.io/`.
+You can check the job status on [`https://status.build.kyma-project.io/`](https://status.build.kyma-project.io/).

 ## Naming convention

 When you define jobs for Prow, the **name** parameter of the job must follow one of these patterns:

-- `{prefix}-{repository-name}-{component-name}-{job-name}` for components
+- `{prefix}-{repository-name}-{path-to-component}-{job-name}` for components
 - `{prefix}-{repository-name}-{job-name}` for jobs not connected to a particular component

 Add `{prefix}` in front of all presubmit and postsubmit jobs.
 Use:
 - `pre-master` for presubmit jobs that run against the `master` branch.